 The degree ${-}2$ Poisson bracket is just the canonical Poisson bracket on $F_{2} \simeq \sT^{*}(M \times \Pi \mathfrak{g})$.
 The pre-homological potential is given by

-where $Q_{i}^{a}$ describes the action and $Q_{ji}^{k}$ is the structure constant of the skew algebra.
+where $Q_{i}^{a}$ describe the action and $Q_{ji}^{k}$ are the structure constants of the skew algebra.
 The minus sign is to ensure we have a right action.
 We can view $\psi = \psi^{i}\pi_{i}$ as an element of $\mathfrak{g}$ (once we shift the parity) and write the action as